bambooforest/APY313_Spring2023/case_studies/linear_regression/README.md

 |   4 | 3.214372 |  2.791114 |
 |   5 | 7.196409 |  5.596398 |
 |   6 | 3.729643 |  2.458556 |

+What are the variables for:

+- income?
+- happiness?

+How do we get an overall summary statistic of each?

 ``` r
 summary(df)